• Skip to primary navigation

 Monteverde Cloud Forest Reserve Park Tickets

-The Monteverde Cloud Forest Reserve entrance fee for foreigners is $26 USD per person and $13 USD per child from 6 to 12 years.
+The Monteverde Cloud Forest Reserve trail ticket for foreigners is $29 USD per person and $63 USD per child from 5 to 11 years of age.
+Children 0-4 are free.

 Monteverde Cloud Forest Reserve Trails

-We took this trail to go to the viewpoint of the Continental divide.
+We took this trail to go to the viewpoint of the Continental divide, first via Sendero Nubloso to the La Ventana view point.

 The trails are very well maintained and outlined and signage is excellent so it’s easy to find your way around.